WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

    and MUST use another implementation-specific string beginning with "sxg1-" and ending with a 0 byte instead.
 1. 3 bytes storing a big-endian integer `sigLength`.
-If this is larger than TBD, parsing MUST fail.
+If this is larger than 16kB, parsing MUST fail.
 1. 3 bytes storing a big-endian integer `headerLength`.
-If this is larger than TBD, parsing MUST fail.
+If this is larger than 16kB, parsing MUST fail.
 1. `sigLength` bytes holding the `Signature` header field's value ({{signature-header}}).
 1. `headerLength` bytes holding the signed headers, the canonical serialization